Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 From `vcl_deliver` we're then free to copy the tracked information from the `X-VCL-Route` header (stored in the `resp` object) into the `req` object (in case we need to restart the request and keep tracking information after a restart).

-Remember that `vcl_pass` and `vcl_miss` both run on the 'cluster shield' and so again tracking information on the `req` object won't persist when moving over to `vcl_deliver`.
+Remember that `vcl_pass` and `vcl_miss` both run on the fetching node and so again tracking information on the `req` object won't persist when moving over to `vcl_deliver`.
 That's why although we track information on the `req` object within those state subroutines, we in fact (once we've reached `vcl_fetch`) copy those tracked values into the `beresp` object available to `vcl_fetch` for the reasons we described earlier.

 OK, enough talking, let's see the code...